Ex-Seattle police lieutenant running for City Council harassed fellow officer then lied about it, investigators found

 Although no disciplinary action can be taken against Kolding if Best upholds the findings, the result could harm his political standing.

-In his statement to the chief about the case, Kolding requested: “As you deliberate on this matter, I request that you consider my entire ten-year career with the SPD.
+In his statement to the chief about the case, Kolding wrote: “As you deliberate on this matter, I request that you consider my entire ten-year career with the SPD.
 I have had zero sustained complaints.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: Correction: A previous version of this story incorrectly stated the Office of Police Accountability issued the proposed disciplinary action report (DAR) to Kolding in May.
-The Seattle Police Department’s administration issued the DAR to him.